Taxation of Partnerships

 Transferring or Terminating a Partnership Interest

 If a partnership interest is sold to another partner, then that has no tax implications for the partnership.
-However, the selling partner will most likely have a taxable gain or loss, which is determined by subtracting the selling partner's tax basis in the partnership from the sale proceeds of the partnership interest.
+However, the selling partner will most likely have a taxable gain or loss, determined by subtracting the selling partner's tax basis in the partnership from the sale proceeds of the partnership interest.
 If the partner held the partnership interest for longer than 1 year, then the gain is subject to the long-term capital gains rate.
 However, if the partnership has hot assets, then some of the gain or loss may be ordinary.
 The sale must be reported to the IRS on Form 8308, Report of the Sale or Exchange of Certain Partnership Interests, which is filed with the partnership tax return.

 If the partnership itself buys a partner's interest, then it is the same as selling to every partner in the partnership, which is referred to in the tax code as a retirement of the partner.
 For the retiring partner, the partner's capital interest is 1st subtracted from the proceeds to determine taxable income.
-If the partner's tax basis exceeds the sales proceeds, then the partner can deduct it as a loss on her investment.
-If the retiring partner is relieved of any debt of the partnership, then her portion of the debt is treated as income for the retiring partner.
+If the partner's tax basis exceeds the sales proceeds, then the partner can deduct it as a loss on their investment.
+If the retiring partner is relieved of any debt of the partnership, then their portion of the debt is treated as income for the retiring partner.

-If a partnership interest is sold before the end of the partnership's tax year, then the retiring partner must pay ordinary income tax on her share of the profits earned during the current tax year until the date of the sale.
+If a partnership interest is sold before the end of the partnership's tax year, then the retiring partner must pay ordinary income tax on their share of the profits earned during the current tax year until the date of the sale.
 Any gain or loss on the partner's tax basis in the partnership is treated as a capital gain or loss.

 A partnership automatically ends upon the death or withdrawal of a partner, unless the partnership agreement provides otherwise.
-All of the property of the partnership is then considered distributed equally to all the partners including the deceased or retiring partner.
+All the property of the partnership is then considered distributed equally to all the partners including the deceased or retiring partner.
 The partners will therefore have a gain or loss equal to the value of the property received minus the partners' tax basis in the partnership.
 A deceased partner's assets become part of his estate.

 Terminating a Partnership

 Under §1.708 - 1(b), a partnership is terminated when no part of the business is continued by any of the partners.
 It will also be considered terminated if at least 50% of the interest in the partnership's capital and profits is sold or exchanged within 1 year, even if it is a sale or exchange to another partner.
 However, this last provision does not apply to partnerships that elected to be a large partnership under the tax code.
-The date of the termination is when the business is completely stopped, or when the sale or exchange of a partnership interest, that, when added to previous sales or exchanges within the previous 12-month period, reaches at least 50%.
+The date of the termination is when the business is completely stopped, or when the sale or exchange of a partnership interest, that, when added to previous sales or exchanges within the previous 12 months, reaches at least 50%.

 Converting to a Limited Liability Company